arunasurya/academy/bisqp2p.md

 ## Introduction
 The Bisq P2P network consists of nodes running the Bisq software.
+Just like the Bitcoin network, the Bisq P2P network does not have a central server.
+Rather, all nodes can act as servers or clients.
 Some of them may be full nodes running the Bitcoin Core software while most are not.
 The latter are connected to the Bitcoin network once they start running the Bisq app.